 Expert Interviews & Opinions

 Many riders like the addition of handlebar weights.
 These tiny devices are inserted through the end of your bars and help keep the vibration to a minimum.
 This creates a more peaceful and quiet ride, as well as a more comfortable one.
 If you have ever endured the discomfort of your hands going numb halfway into your ride, handlebar weights may become your new best friend.

 Before investing in a new set of handlebars, think about what type of rides you are looking to enjoy.
 If you are new to biking, upright bars will be more comfortable and give you more stability.
 If you are looking to gain speed, drop bars would be the best fit for you, as they make you more aerodynamic.
 Knowing how and in which terrains your plan to ride can help you make a smarter investment.

 Other Factors to Consider

-We all know that bikes are a big investment, especially if you are hand selecting each piece.
-While each piece is in important, the handlebars are arguably one of the top three most important pieces of your bike.
+We all know that bikes are a big investment, especially if you are hand-selecting each piece.
+While each piece is important, the handlebars are arguably one of the top three most important pieces of your bike.
 They affect the position of your body, your turning capabilities, speed, and comfort.
 By considering the materials, size, compatibility, and style, we were able to assess the value and durability of each product.
 Even if something has a high price tag, if it shines in all of these categories, it is well worth it.

 Frequently Asked Questions